D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.French/readme-spheres.txt

 Sphere systems

 - for Faiths & Powers and Deities of Faerun mods
-- tested with FnP v0.84.5
+- tested with FnP v0.84.5 (update: tested with beta/v0.85)
 - tested with DoF v1.9.8
-- The lists here are accurate for v2.3+ of this mod.
+- The lists here are accurate for v3.0+ of this mod.

+FnP install info:
-FnP note: The multiclass Cleric kits are currently not compatible with the beta versions of FnP.
-Use v0.84.5 if you want to use the multiclass kits with FnP.
+- The multiclass kits do not require the FnP multiclass mod for compatibility with FnP.
+- For best compatibility, install this mod AFTER applying the sphere system.
+- It will still work if installed before FnP, but Air and Water spheres will be switched for some kits.

 ----------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------

 Faiths & Powers

 NOTE: Some FnP spells are given by more than one sphere.
-However, the description will still only show one sphere.
+However, the description will still only say one sphere.
 That's why you may see some spells with spheres that aren't listed here for a kit.

-This info is for the oFnP sphere system, not including Universal sphere:
+oFnP sphere system (not including Universal sphere):
 =====================================================================
 Grave Warden:
 	- Life, Vermin, Protection, Exploration, Knowledge, Vigor, Affliction, Plant, Water, Shadow